-The purpose of the Graduate Student Transportation Grant is to assist graduate students with some of the transportation costs necessary for travel to a regional, national, or international academic conference or professional society meeting to present their research.
+The Graduate Student Transportation Grant assists graduate students with travel costs to a regional, national, or international academic conference or professional society meeting for the purpose of presenting their research.

 You are eligible if:

-- You are a graduate student within a program at The Graduate School.
+- You are a graduate student in a program administrated by The Graduate School.

 - You have not received a Graduate Student Transportation Grant in the past.
 You may only receive the Graduate Student Transportation Grant once.